mark-watson/hy-lisp-python-book/manuscript/webscrape.md

     (print uri ":" text)))
 ~~~~~~~~

 This simply prints our URIs and text (separated with the string ":") for each link on the home page.
+On line 14, the comma character at the start of the return list indicates that we are constructing a tuple.
 A few lines of output from today's front page is:

 {linenos=off}
 ~~~~~~~~